 1. The individual vaulter is accompanied by the lunger and the vaulting horse.
-Outside assistance is not allowed except in BEV classes.
-2. The Compulsory Test, Free Test and Technical Test must be shown on the same horse in all rounds.
+Outside assistance is not allowed except in ~~L1, L2, Pre-Novice, Novice and Para Vaulting and BEV classes.~~ 2.
+The Compulsory Test, Free Test and Technical Test must be shown on the same horse in all rounds.
 3. All participants on the same horse must perform the Compulsory Test, the Technical Test and the Free Test in the same running order.
 4. The Compulsory Test, the Technical Test and the Free Test must be separated by an interval of at least one hour unless dispensation is sought from the Management Committee.
-(Exception Foundation and Intro) 5.
+(Exception ~~L1 and L2 Foundation and Intro~~) 5.
 When more than one vaulter is starting on the same horse, the next Competitor may only enter the circle when the previous vaulter lands the dismount.
 An earlier entry will incur elimination of the incoming vaulter.
 6. It is recommended that the Compulsory and Free Test be performed with music.
-7. Vaulters may move between competition levels as follows: - move up one or more Levels - move down one Level but must compete at the highest level class done that year, at Regional and British Championships - move down more than one Level but must compete H.C. - compete H.C. at any Level 8.
+7. Vaulters may move between competition levels ~~of difficulty~~ as follows: - move up one or more Levels - move down one Level but must compete at the highest level class done that year, at Regional and British Championships - move down more than one Level but must compete H.C. - compete H.C. at any Level 8.
 Competing H.C. excludes the vaulter from being placed in results, receiving prizes, being awarded titles or gaining points for rankings.
 H.C. results can count to gain international qualification scores for horse or vaulter.
 One H.C. entry can count towards qualification for a title at the British Championships for a vaulter.
-9. In order of difficulty, the Individual Vaulting Competition consists of the following tests:
+9. In order ~~of degree~~ of difficulty, the Individual Vaulting Competition consists of the following tests:

-Class Round 1 Senior 3 Compulsory Test 3 Tech Test Free Test 2 Young Y2 Compulsory Test 2 Tech Test Free Test 2 Senior/Junior/Child 2 Compulsory Test 2 Free Test 2 Senior/Junior/ Child 1 Compulsory Test 1 Free Test 1 Novice Compulsory Test N Free Test 1 Pre-Novice Compulsory Test PN Free Test PN Intro B Compulsory Test Intro Free Test PN Foundation B Compulsory Test Foundation Free Test Walk 2 Intro A Compulsory Test Intro Free Test Walk 2 Foundation A Compulsory Test Foundation Free Test Walk 1
+Class Round 1 Senior 3 Compulsory Test 3 Tech Test Free Test 2 Young Y2 Compulsory Test 2 Tech Test Free Test 2 Senior/Junior/Child 2 Compulsory Test 2 Free Test 2 Senior/Junior/ Child 1 Compulsory Test 1 Free Test 1 Novice Compulsory Test N Free Test 1 Pre Novice Compulsory Test PN Free Test PN L2(b) Intro B Compulsory Test L2 Intro Free Test PN L1(b) Foundation B Compulsory Test L1 Foundation Free Test Walk 2 L1(t) Compulsory Test L1 Free Test W L2 (a) Intro A Compulsory Test L2 Intro Free Test Walk 2 L1 (a) Foundation A Compulsory Test L1 Foundation Free Test Walk 1